candycode/candycode.github.com/site/toys/index.md

 layout: default
 ---

-#Toys

 This is a partial list of semi-active projects currently hosted on _GitHub_.
 They represent a subset of the list found in the _Portfolio_ section, which also includes some projects not yet open-sourced or simply unmaintained or discontinued.

-Although these projects do look unrelated, they are the basis, together with other non-yet-open-sourced projects, for some new molecular modeling/visualization/simulation/analysis programs I am currently working on.

 [Real-time ambient occlusion](ambient_occlusion/)
 -------------------------------------------------